henryZe/toynix/readme/framework.md

 function: malloc
 > adopt first-fit / COW

+    1. find suitable block for allocate
+    2. if found: split into smaller block
+    3. if can't: extend the heap

 function: free
 > free specific area

+    1. verify whether the address is validate
+    2. get the memory block
+    3. whether allow to fusion previous & next one
+    4. if there is no one any more following, shrink heap size

 function: calloc
 > allocate area and the memory is set to zero

 function: realloc
-> changes the size of the memory block pointed to by ptr to size bytes
+> changes the size of the memory block pointed by ptr as size bytes

+    1. if ptr is null, allocate size
+    2. if original size greater than size, split the block
+    3. if original size less than size:
+        a. try to fusion next block
+        b. or allocate new block & copy & free original one

 ### 3.6 VMA